-This process and resource manual has been developed to allow us to work together in presenting special events that will be an exciting and positive addition to our community's quality of life.
-Moreover, the manual is designed to share best practices and resources, as well as highlight regulations which pertain to Special Events.
+This guideline has been developed to allow us to work together in presenting special events that will be an exciting and positive addition to our community's quality of life.
+Moreover, the document is designed to share best practices and resources, as well as highlight regulations which pertain to Special Events.

 The responsibility is on the event organizer, to ensure that you are familiar with and comply with any relevant regulations or processes pertaining to special events.
 This manual and process may not be all encompassing.

 Where events are being organized by a third party (event organizer) on private lands, it is the responsibility of the host venue/property owner to ensure that the third party has complied with these regulations and processes.
-The permit/notification process is intended to create a collaborative dialogue between all involved including: special event organizers, event promoters, host venues/property owners and government agencies responsible for public safety, community by-laws, economic development and community engagement.
-This process is not intended to burden host venues or event organizers with additional bureaucratic process for activities that are part of normal business operations.
+The special event permit process is intended to create a collaborative dialogue between all involved including special event organizers, event promoters, host venues/property owners and government agencies responsible for public safety, community by-laws, economic development and community engagement.